-You cannot rely on feeling a dog’s nose or ears; you need an accurate measurement of the dog’s temperature before you can decide what to do next.
+You cannot rely on feeling his nose or ears; you need an accurate measurement of the dog’s temperature before you can decide what to do next.
 Dogs will get sick from time to time, but you cannot rush to the vet every time your dog looks a little unwell.
 The only way to know for sure if it is really serious is to take the dog’s temperature.

-Before you take the dog’s temperature, you need to know what the normal or standard temperature for a dog is.
+Before you take your dog’s temperature, you need to know what the normal or standard temperature for a dog is.
 A healthy, happy dog will have a temperature between 100.5° and 102°F. This is slightly higher than the healthy temperature of a human.

 A number of factors can cause a dog’s temperature to rise or fall.
 You need to be concerned and consult a vet quickly if your dog’s temperature goes above 104 degrees Fahrenheit (40 degrees Celsius) or drops below 99 degrees Fahrenheit (37.2 degrees Celsius).
 At these levels, the threat is serious.

 You need to get an accurate, internal temperature to know if your dog has a fever or not.
 Do not believe the story that you can determine the health of your dog by feeling its nose to see if it is wet or not.
 This is an old wives’ tale.
 The most reliable and accurate way to take a dog’s temperature is with a rectal thermometer.
 A digital thermometer is best, as it is much safer than a mercury thermometer.